Algebraic entropy of amenable group actions: The algebraic -entropy

 \section{The algebraic $L$-entropy}

-All along this section, we fix a ring $R$, an infinite finitely generated amenable group $G$ and a crossed product $\RG$.
-Furthermore, we fix a length function $L:\lmod R\to \R_{\geq 0}\cup\{\infty\}$ with the following two properties: \begin{enumerate}[\rm (1)] \item it is {\em discrete}, that is, the image of $L$ is a subset of $\R_{\geq 0}\cup\{\infty\}$ order-isomorphic to $\N\cup\{\infty\}$; \item it is compatible with $\RG$ (see Definition \ref{crossed_comp}). \end{enumerate} We remark that, if $R$ is a (skew) field, then $L=\dim_R$ satisfies the above conditions for any choice of the functions defining $\RG$; more generally, this happens for all the functions $\ell_\alpha$ described in Subsection \ref{examples}.
-On the other hand, if $\RG=R[G]$, then condition (2) is trivially satisfied by any length function $L$.
+We fix all along this section a ring $R$, an infinite finitely generated amenable group $G$, a crossed product $\RG$ and a length function $L\colon\lmod R\to \R_{\geq0}\cup\{\infty\}$ compatible with $\RG$. \\ Let us remark that, if $R$ is a (skew) field, $L=\dim_R$ is compatible with any crossed product $\RG$; more generally, this happens for all the functions $\ell_\alpha$ described in Subsection \ref{examples}.
+On the other hand, if $\RG=R[G]$, then any length function is trivially compatible with $\RG$.